iago-mendes/stemguy-posts/2021-01-17-solar-system-objects-and-regions.md

 ## Asteroid belt

 The Asteroid belt is a special region between the orbits of Mars and Jupiter.
-As the name suggests, it is mostly filled with asteroids, but it is also home to one dwarf planet: Ceres.
+As the name suggests, it is mostly filled with asteroids, but it is also home to one dwarf planet: **Ceres**.

 ## Kuiper belt

 The Kuiper belt is a **trans-neptunian** region, meaning that it is located after the orbit of **Neptune**.
 It contains asteroids, dwarf planets (4 of them) and short-period comets.
-The most famous object from this region is the Halley comet, which has a period of approximately 76 years.
+The most famous object from this region is the **Halley comet**, which has a period of approximately 76 years.

 ## Oort cloud

 Finally, the Oort cloud is the most distant region of the Solar System.
 While the previous regions take the forms of disks, this region has a spheroidal format.
 It houses mostly asteroids and long-period comets.
-The recently-famous NEOWISE comet comes from the Oort cloud and has a period of approximately 6,766 years (crazy, right?).
+The recently-famous **NEOWISE comet** comes from the Oort cloud and has a period of approximately 6,766 years (crazy, right?).